 The huge beach area makes this a must for swimmers—you can find a roomy spot and relax in the sand after taking a dip.
 With a beach complex that’s got changing areas, restrooms, showers, a first-aid station, and a concession stand, you can spend the whole day here swimming and taking part in the action.
 Kids will love hanging at one of the two playgrounds and tossing a ball over the volleyball nets on the beachfront.

 1220 Stanton Lebanon Road, Lebanon, NJ 08833

 Hike, bike, or run the 5-mile trail around the Manasquan Reservoir or spend the day fishing or boating on the open water.
-There are over 1,200 acres of land and water in this Monmouth County Parks System spot.
-Kids can visit the playground or take a trip with an adult out on the water when renting a kayak or rowboat.
+This Monmouth County Parks System spot has over 1,200 acres of land and water.
+Kids can visit the playground or take a trip out on the water with an adult when renting a kayak or rowboat.
 Don’t miss the Environmental Center with learning discovery-related experiences.
-View interactive exhibits, multi-media presentations, and educational activities—and good to know, it’s a great place for a birthday party too.
+View interactive exhibits, multi-media presentations, and educational activities—and good to know, it’s also a great place for a birthday party.

 311 Windeler Road, Howell, NJ 07731

 This park has everything, from a gorgeous beach, full recreation center, bbq grills, trails, ball fields, playgrounds, picnic areas, snack bar, and rentable cabins for an overnight “glamping” experience.
 Swimming facilities are available at Atsion Recreation Area from Memorial Weekend to Labor Day while lifeguards are on duty.